chr1st1ank/forester/README.md

 # command

-A collections of scripts for the linux shell.
+This will be my collection of scripts for the linux shell.
+Currently I am onboarding them one by one.
+So come back in a couple of weeks.

 [![codecov](https://codecov.io/gh/chr1st1ank/command/branch/master/graph/badge.svg)](https://codecov.io/gh/chr1st1ank/command)